What is the ideal indoor temperature in winter?

 You also need to know what humidity level you have in your home.
-During winter months, research suggests that your indoor humidity level should be between 40 and 60 percent.
+During winter months, research suggests that your indoor humidity level should be between 40-60%.
 If it isn’t, then you need to consider a humidifier.
 That will also impact what kind of temperature you will need to set the thermostat because higher humidity makes your body feel warmer than the temperature suggests.

 The way to know the right temperature for your family is to do some experimenting.
 First, start at 72 degrees.
 Then, without telling anyone, lower the temperature gradually over several hours until someone starts to notice it being cooler.
 When you’ve gotten to that point, go to the last setting where no one complained.
 That’s your sweet spot.

-Knowing that temperature is ideal because if you also like saving money, you’ll be gratified to know that you save 1 to 3 percent on your heating bill for every degree you turn the thermostat down.
+Knowing that temperature is ideal because if you also like saving money, you’ll be gratified to know that you save 1-3% on your heating bill for every degree you turn the thermostat down.

-If you’re not home for any length of time, you can save significant money on heating if you lower the temperature.
+If you’re not home for a length of time, you can save significant money on heating if you lower the temperature.
 You can also save money and sleep better if you lower the temperature at night.
-If changing the temperature that often sounds complicated, buying a programmable thermostat is an investment that will pay for itself in lower heating bills.
-You simply set a program of having it go up and down at different times of the day and you’ll notice savings without noticing the difference when you’re at home or asleep.
+If changing the temperature that frequently sounds complicated, buying a programmable thermostat is an investment that will pay for itself in lower heating bills.
+You simply set a program on the thermostat, making the temperature rise and lower at different times of the day, and you’ll notice savings without noticing the difference when you’re at home or asleep.

-So, what is the right temperature?
+So, what is the “right” temperature?
 It’s not as simple as telling you 72 degrees, but it’s also not as hard as you might think.
-Just try a few different ideas on what works for you and then you’ll have an answer that saves you money and makes everyone at your home comfortable.
+Our HVAC professionals recommend trying out various temperatures to see what works for you, and then you will have an answer that saves you money and makes everyone at your home comfortable.